The Logic of Counting Query Answers: Proofs of main theorems

-For the other direction, assume that there is a constant $k$ such that each ep-formula in $\Phi$ has a $\sh\EP$-representation $\phi'$ with $\width(\phi)\le k$.
-Let $\psi$ be a pp-formula from $\Phi^*$.
-We will show that $\psi$ is equivalent to a pp-formula of quantifier aware width at most $k$ which completes the proof with Section~\ref{sect:quantifier-aware-width}.
+For the other direction, assume the existence of a constant $k$ such that each ep-formula in $\Phi$ has a $\sh\EP$-representation $\phi'$ with $\width(\phi')\le k$.
+Let $\psi$ be a pp-formula from $\Phi^+$.
+We will show that $\psi$ is equivalent to a pp-formula of quantifier-aware width at most $k$ which completes the proof with Section~\ref{sect:quantifier-aware-width}.

-We first choose $\phi\in \Phi$ such that $\psi$ appears in $\phi^*$.
+We first choose $\phi\in \Phi$ that witnesses $\psi \in \Phi^+$.
 Let $\phi'$ be the $\sh\ep$-representation of $\phi$ of width at most $k$.
 We first construct a linear combination $\ell_1(.)$ as in (\ref{eq:linearcombsketch}).
-Note that all summands of $\ell_1(.)$ have quantfier aware width at most $k$ as in the proof of Lemma~\ref{lem:basicisenoughsketch}.
+Note that all summands of $\ell_1(.)$ have quantfier-aware width at most $k$ as in the proof of Lemma~\ref{lem:basicisenoughsketch}.

 We then construct a second representation of $|\phi(\relb)|$ as a linear combination $\ell_2(.)$.
 As in the first direction, for every structure we can express $|\phi(\relb)|$ as a polynomial in unknowns of the form $|\theta(\relb)|$.
 Arithmetic simplifications and elimination of counting equivalent terms gives the second linear combination $\ell_2(.)$ computing $|\phi(\relb)|$.
 We then argue that a term of the form $c\cdot |\psi(\relb)|$ must appear in $\ell_2(.)$.